theHamsta/criterion-cuda/README.md

 # Troubleshooting

-This project uses [RustaCUDA](https://github.com/bheisler/RustaCUDA) for running CUDA programs.
+This project uses [cust](https://github.com/Rust-GPU/Rust-CUDA/tree/master/crates/cust) for running CUDA programs.
 Please refer to their README in case of any build problems!
+Use the "0.1.0" version of this crate to use [RustaCUDA](https://github.com/bheisler/RustaCUDA).